nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding a Teaching Assistant: `find`

-Finds specified teaching assistants from the address book using search parameters.
+You can find specific teaching assistants using various search parameters.

 Format: `find PREFIX KEYWORD [MORE_KEYWORDS]`

-- We can search by name, course or free time, using the prefixes `n/`, `c/` or `d/ from/ to/` respectively.
+- You can search by name, course or free time, using the prefixes `n/`, `c/` or `d/ from/ to/` respectively.
 - The name prefix `n/` allows for multiple keywords to be used, separated by spaces. e.g. `find n/Alex Bernice`.
 - The course prefix `c/` and free time prefix `d/ from/ to/` allows for one keyword to be used, separated by spaces. e.g. `find c/CS2103T` or `find d/1 from/10:00 to/12:00`.
 - For the free time, all three prefixes `d/ from/ to/` must be present and all respective parameters need to be correctly given.
 - The search is case-insensitive. e.g `alex` will match `Alex`, `cs1231s` will match `CS1231S`.
 - Only full words will be matched e.g. `Alex` will not match `Alexis`, `cs1231` will not match `cs1231s`.
-- We can apply multiple search filters to narrow down the search results, through including multiple filters in one command.
+- You can apply multiple search filters to narrow down the search results, through including multiple filters in one command.
 - Teaching assistants matching all the search parameters will be returned.
 - The search filters are applied to the original list of TAs, not the current view of TAs.